aka-blackboots/web-360/README.md

 The immediate goal is to render 360 images and the end goal is to have a Open Source competitor to 360 content streaming services.

-`NOTE 1: This is a personal project till the End of November`

-`NOTE 2: I'm not sure how this project will turn up,
-I hope it turns out well but if not tomorrows another day!`